From Good to Excellent in DDD: Understanding the Recommended Architectural Pattern in Domain-Driven Design - 7/10

 - The infrastructure layer should focus on technical concerns without business logic.

-Use Domain Events for Inter-Layer Communication
+Use Domain Events for Communication Between Layers

 - Implement domain events to decouple components and improve extensibility.